DANCING AT THE SUMMER CONCERT IN THE PARK

 Below is another detail view, the figure in wedgeweave, the ground underfoot in green half rounds and the air filled with upside down half rounds in blues and reds as well as eccentric weft with "drifts" of beading, mostly in silk.
 As well as multiple techniques, I combined many different yarns in this weaving, resulting in textures shifting from shining and glistening, to soft to matte and slubby--I feel the variety enhances the sense of movement, music and dance.

-I weave wool rugs and wall hangings on a vertical frame loom with the technology perfected by the People of the American Southwest over 1,200 years ago.
+I weave wool rugs and tapestries on a vertical frame loom with the technology perfected by the People of the American Southwest over 1,200 years ago.
 This way of weaving is slow and requires close and constant attention.
 It also yields the physical and spiritual rewards of other contemplative practices, as well as a sense of participating in ancient rhythms of work.
-Rugs woven on this loom are dense but supple, a pleasure to touch as well as look at, and certain to withstand hard wear for many years.
+Textiles woven on this loom are dense but supple, a pleasure to touch as well as look at, and certain to withstand hard wear for many years.

 Images of the rugs